navikt/eessi-pensjon-saksbehandling-ui/README.md

 ## Running unit tests

-Run `npm run test` to execute the unit tests.
+Run `npm run test` to execute the Selenium unit tests.

+Make sure you have the latest chromedriver.exe on the PATH so that Selenium can launch Chrome.

 ## Linting